 Although to lesser percentages than the nutrients noted above, cattails do also have above average amounts of both vitamins A and B.

-In addition to using cattail plants for food, the dried spores can be used as tinder or it can be light as an emergency torch.
+In addition to using cattail plants for food, the dried fibers can be used as tinder or it can be lit as an emergency torch.

 Wild onions are chock full of nutrients and taste delicious.
 If you can find a patch of wild onions you can easily and quickly pick dozens of bunches and tuck them away in your bugout bag to eat while you hike on.